gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 To set up the test file use the following procedure:

-1. In your IDE open the `index.js` file in the `javascript/src/` folder.
+1. In your IDE create the `myfirstsimulation.gatling.js` file in the `javascript/src/` folder.
-2. Modify the simulation by deleting everything below line 13 `import { http, status } from "@gatling.io/http";`.
-3. The simulation should now look like the following:
+2. Copy the following import statements and past them in the `myfirstsimulation.gatling.js` file.

 {{< include-code "ScriptingIntro1Sample#setup-the-file" js >}}

-#### Extend the `Simulation` function
+#### Define the `Simulation` function

-You must extend Gatling's `Simulation` function to write a script.
-To extend the `Simulation` function, after the import statements, add:
+The `simulation` function takes the `setUp` function as an argument, which is used to write a script.
+To add the `simulation` function, after the import statements, add:

-{{< include-code "ScriptingIntro1Sample#extend-the-simulation-class" js >}}
+{{< include-code "ScriptingIntro1Sample#extend-the-simulation-function" js >}}

-#### Define the protocol function
+#### Define an HTTP protocol

-Inside the `simulation` function, add an `HTTP protocol` function.
+Inside the `simulation` function, define an HTTP protocol.
 Learn about all of the `HttpProtocolBuilder` options in the [Documentation]({{< ref "/reference/script/protocols/http/protocol" >}}).
-For this example, the `baseUrl` property is hardcoded as the Gatling computer database test site, and the `acceptHeader` and contentTypeHeader` properties are set to `application/json`.
+For this example, the `baseUrl` property is hardcoded as the Gatling computer database test site, and the `acceptHeader` and `contentTypeHeader` properties are set to `application/json`.
+Add the HTTP protocol:

 {{< include-code "ScriptingIntro2Sample#define-the-protocol-class" js >}}